gamblevore/speedie/Documentation/Message.md

 So the message "`return`" has a type of `@tmp`. "`>`" has a type of `@opp`.
 (We use `@` in Speedie, to represent `Message` types.
 So `@thg` would be a "thing" type, and `@arg` would be an "argument" type.)

 `Message` is very generally useful.
-Think of Jeebox like Unicode, where you have one standard (Unicode) that represents many languages.
+Think of Unicode, where you have one standard that represents many languages.
 Jeebox is the same.
 Here are some things I've (practically) used Jeebox for, so far:

 * Source code (Speedie uses it)
 * Configuration files (Speedie uses it)